dreamportdev/Osdev-Notes/09_Going_Beyond/01_README.md

 ## Graphical User Interface

 The Graphical User Interface (aka GUI) is probably one of the most eye catching features of an os, not strictly part of an OS, but probably one of the moste desirable feature by many amateur osdevers.
-The brutal truth is that a GUI is another huge task and it can be easily a project of it's own as complex as the kernel,  and if you think that things are that bad, they are even worse, in fact while a basic kernel doesn't need many drivers to work, but a ui on the other is using a graphic card, and there are many available on the market, every one of them requires its own driver and not all the chipset have open specs, or are easy to implement.
+The brutal truth is that a GUI is another huge task and it can be easily a project of it's own as complex as the kernel,  if you think that things are already that bad, they are even worse, in fact while a basic kernel doesn't need many drivers to work, a ui on the other is using a graphic card, and there are many available on the market, every one of them requires its own driver and not all the chipset have open specs, or are easy to implement.

 But there is a good news at least, there are few ways we can have graphical user interface without to have to implement different device drivers.
 The two most common ways are: